janeshsutharios/TechBlogs/docs/iOS/Design-Patterns-In-Swift/Creational-Patterns.md

     await Singleton.shared.setData("NewValue")  // Thread-safe
     let data = await Singleton.shared.getData()
 }
+// Note -> We can also create singleton as - `final class MySingleton : Sendable {`
 ````
 🔐 Why Use `private init()?`
 To prevent accidental instantiation from other parts of the code: